All About Naturopathic Medicine

 How Much Does It Cost To See A Naturopathic Doctor?

-The cost all depends on the length of the appointment.
+The cost depends on the length of the appointment.

 The initial visit is $250 for 75 minutes, and follow-up appointments range from $70 upwards.